Aeesharh1/Project-3-Aishat-Tijani-/README.md

 - Word-of-mouth Referral had the lowest performance — opportunity for a referral incentive programme

 **Order Status**
-- Less than 20% of orders were Delivered**
+- Less than 20% of orders were Delivered
 - Over **41% were Cancelled or Returned** — a significant fulfilment issue worth investigating
 - Cancellations alone put $276,396 in revenue at risk

-**Quantity vs Revenue**
-- Strong positive correlation confirmed across all 7 product categories

 ---